 We are monitoring sewer agencies to make sure they follow through on their commitments and that the upgrades they put in place lead to cleaner, safer Bay waters.
 Many of the sewer system upgrades Baykeeper has won are still in progress, but some are already operational.
 In some areas, sewage spills are down by 50-75%.
 One city, South San Francisco, finished all its repairs and upgrades three years ahead of schedule and is no longer causing sewage spill problems for the Bay.
 Read about recent progress to reduce sewage spills as a result of Baykeeper's legal actions.

 Tracking Sewage Spills

 Every winter Baykeeper compiles and analyzes reports of sewage spills from around the Bay Area to establish the total impact of dilapidated sewer systems on the health of the Bay.
-See a map of sewage spills in rainy season 2011-2012.

 How You Can Help Stop Sewage Spills